sheryew/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
-User provides a false attribute parameter (AKA wrong prefix).
+User provides a false attribute parameter (a.k.a. wrong prefix).
     * 1a1.
 HR Insight shows an error message.
     * 1a2.
 HR Insight shows all the attributes (Prefixes) it can display for employee(s).